denten-books/plain-text/1-metaphor.md

 tunnelling, which exploits the wave-particle duality of matter and its corollary the Heisenberg uncertainty principle [@pavan_flash_1997;
 @aaron_flash_2002; @bez_introduction_2003].
-In this way, the everyday inscription---a digital word---comprises numerous improbable events at quantum scale.
+In this way, the everyday inscription---the digital word---comprises numerous improbable events at quantum scale.

 What can be said then about the practices of reading and interpretation grounded in such remote physicalities?
 For now, only that they continue to